ModDota/moddota.github.io/_articles/mdl-to-vmdl-conversion.md

 ![img](http://puu.sh/i3yyc/2bde52de31.png)

-**Note:** This is also useful to be able to have access to some of the ACT_DOTA_ACTIVITY+**string** activities that some of the Taunt and Alternative animations use which currently can't be used for abilities and other purposes (as it just ignores the **+string** part). <br>Knowing this, it's possible to assign some unused activity string like "ACT_DOTA_MINI_TAUNT" and force its usage trough the `OverrideAnimation` KV.
+**Note:** This is also useful to be able to have access to some of the ACT_DOTA_ACTIVITY+**string** activities that some of the Taunt and Alternative animations use which currently can't be used for abilities and other purposes (as it just ignores the **+string** part). <br />Knowing this, it's possible to assign some unused activity string like "ACT_DOTA_MINI_TAUNT" and force its usage trough the `OverrideAnimation` KV.

 ### 9. Add the Hitboxes